 The mission also is to look at how people interact, not just the institutions in which they work or influence — though Hafner-Burton is quick to say that states do remain important to the conversation.
 It is just that academics, she said, have not investigated other actors in as much detail.

 Hafner-Burton, Victor and ILAR are supporters of mentoring, and this project encapsulates all those tenants, as well.
 They frequently support young Ph.D. researchers from UC San Diego’s Division of Social Sciences and Departments of Political Science and of Economics.
 They frequently send students to large, global conferences.
 For this project, they helped sharpen and develop the ideas and research of junior faculty who often do not have the opportunity to be published in such a high-level journal.

 The junior scholars certainly gained from the collaborative mentorship, but Hafner-Burton also said she, too, gained.
 She called it a true “back and forth,” and lauded the positive cross-fertilization of people who think about the world in different ways.
 They could have chosen all senior scholars, and they didn’t.

 “The conference, and this volume, was very much a part of our team’s mentorship goal,” she said.
 “That has been a very important component, and we formed some really good bonds.”

 But bottom line: Is their collective work a revolution?
 Is this controversial?

 “It’s not just if you believe behavior is important.
 It’s whether you believe individual preferences are important,” Hafner-Burton said.
 “That’s a genuine debate that we need to have in the field of international relations.
-Does it matter who Donald Trump is, or are the institutions going to reign him in?
-Does it matter what the voters think, or will ultimately the institutions reign them in, too?”
+Does it matter who Donald Trump is, or are the institutions going to rein him in?
+Does it matter what the voters think, or will ultimately the institutions rein them in, too?”